NDSU implements HyFlex instruction

-NDSU will begin using a technology-enhanced instructional model that allows students and faculty to fully interact in person or remotely beginning fall 2020.
+NDSU offers a technology-enhanced instructional model that allows students and faculty to fully interact in person or remotely .
 The HyFlex Educational Model, announced by President Dean L. Bresciani, is a powerful tool during the pandemic as it allows for synchronous live participation in both modes, and students will be able to choose how to participate.

 “The HyFlex world is one where students and faculty that are vulnerable, in isolation or in quarantine, can still effectively teach, learn and be an active part of the NDSU community,” Bresciani said in his announcement.
 “We have heard the concerns of some faculty and students about returning to the classroom environment, and this model should help allay those concerns.”

-Nearly every classroom on the NDSU campus will be equipped, and faculty will be supported over the summer to train and prepare to teach in this innovative model.
+Nearly every classroom on the NDSU campus is equipped, and faculty were supported to teach in this innovative model.